Norwegian PSC Research Center (NoPSC)

 Scientific and technical personnel at the Norwegian Center for PSC 2019

 The research at NoPSC is focused in three axis.
-Two of these axes are performed in the reseach groups of Espen Melum and Johannes Hov, and the third is being performed in tight collaboration with the Department of Gastroenterology at Haukeland University Hospital in Bergen.
+Two of these axes are performed in the research groups of Espen Melum and Johannes Hov, and the third is being performed in tight collaboration between the research group of Trine Folseraas at UiO/OUH and Mette Vesterhus at Haraldsplass Deaconess Hospital in Bergen.

 Experimental PSC Studies